Managing Peak Travel Periods in Off-Airport Parking

 The broader travel backdrop shows why this matters.
 In May 2025, the FAA said it was preparing for its busiest summer in 15 years, forecasting nearly 54,000 flights on the peak Memorial Day travel day and six additional 54,000-plus flight days before the end of August.
 The FAA also said Thursdays were expected to be the busiest day of the week during that summer peak.
 TSA checkpoint counts show similarly heavy passenger flow, including 3,009,812 screenings on May 23, 2025.
 AAA projected 81.8 million Thanksgiving travelers in 2025 and 122.4 million year-end holiday travelers, including a record 8.03 million domestic air travelers.

 This white paper translates those demand signals and airport-sector parking research into an off-airport operating framework.
-Its core argument is straightforward: peak travel periods are won or lost on six disciplines—forecasting forward demand, controlling inventory, shaping demand with pricing, orchestrating shuttle and lot operations, communicating proactively, and reviewing post-event performance with the right metrics.
+Its core argument is straightforward: peak travel periods are won or lost on six disciplines: forecasting demand, improving Inventory Projection, applying Dynamic Pricing, coordinating shuttle and lot operations, communicating proactively, and reviewing performance with the right metrics.

 Editor’s Note on Scope and Sources